 If you are planning to build a finance career in Hong Kong, it’s important to ensure that you understand the current trends and stay on top of the skills and experience that may give you a competitive edge.

-Here are five questions that you may face – and how you can answer them.
+Here are four questions that you may face – and how you can answer them.

 1. "How do we stay relevant with the rise of fintech?”

 With the Nikkei reporting that financial technology (fintech) taking Asia by storm, don’t be surprised if this question pops up regularly.
 Hong Kong is right now caught up in the waves, eager to rival Singapore as the Asian innovation hub.

 It’s important to be aware that under such a fintech-friendly climate, alternatives to traditional banks flourish, posing unique challenges to financial institutions in Hong Kong.
 For instance, Hong Kong-based robo-advisors such as 8 Securities and Quantifeed pose formidable competition to traditional wealth managers.